-As the D.C. region grows to accommodate more people and jobs, the strains on the area's transportation system will only increase.
-The region must address these challenges and work to secure adequate funding for proper maintenance and rehabilitation of existing facilities and systems, as well as much-needed expanded capacity within the region.
+As the Las Vegas region continues to grow to accommodate more people and jobs, the strains on the area's transportation system will only increase.
+The region must address these challenges and work to secure adequate funding for proper maintenance and rehabilitation of existing facilities and systems, as well as muchneeded expanded capacity within the region.
+The RTC has estimated that meeting these needs will require \$9 billion of investment to maintain the existing system and expand capacity to accommodate growing demands.